SynBioDex/SBOL-visual/SEPs/SEP_V017.md

 Macromolecule is either left unchanged or has the "shmoo" deprecated.

 ### Alternatives that must be voted on:
-1. Should Macromolecule a) have rounded-rectangle become RECOMMENDED, leaving "shmoo" as an alternative, or c) have rounded rectangle become RECOMMENDED and deprecate "shmoo".
+1. Should Macromolecule a) have rounded-rectangle become RECOMMENDED, leaving "shmoo" as an alternative, or b) have rounded rectangle become RECOMMENDED and deprecate "shmoo" (i.e., mark it for future removal).
 2. Should we adopt the "pill" Protein glyph, or just represent proteins using the Macromolecule rounded-rectangle?
-3. If Protein is adopted, should it include an alternate with lines sticking from its ends?
-4. Should the recommended glyph for Simple Chemical be the hexagon or the small circle?
+3. Should the RECOMMENDED glyph for Simple Chemical be (a) stretchable hexagon or (b) small circle?

 ## 2. Specification <a name="specification"></a>